MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/docs/PlaybackAPI.md

 * OS X: `~/Library/Application Support/Google Play Music Desktop Player/json_store/playback.json`
 * Linux: `~/.config/Google Play Music Desktop Player/json_store/playback.json`

+**NOTE:** On some linux distros the file system does not lock the JSON file correctly and sometimes it will be empty when you try to read it.
+(This is really rare)

 ## Data Format

 The file contains a single JSON object with the following attributes: